Som-Energia/scriptlauncher/README.md

-# scriptlauncher
+# Script Launcher

-Flask app to launch scripts in a server.
+A simple web app to launch scripts on a server.

 ## Development Setup